fastlane/docs/docs/advanced.md

 You can set the environment variable `FASTLANE_SKIP_UPDATE_CHECK` to skip the update check.

+# Hide changelog information at the end of running _fastlane_

+You can set the environment variable `FASTLANE_HIDE_CHANGELOG` to hide the detailed changelog information when new _fastlane_ versions are available.

 # Adding Credentials

 You can add credentials for use by _fastlane_ to your keychain using the [CredentialsManager](https://github.com/fastlane/fastlane/tree/master/credentials_manager) command line interface.
 This is useful for situations like CI environments.